WiproOpenSource/openapphack/README.md

 [**Openapphack-cluster**](https://github.com/WiproOpenSourcePractice/openapphack-cluster) : The repository from which all openapphack-xxx-cluster repos are derived..

+[**Openapphack-pi-vm**](https://github.com/WiproOpenSourcePractice/openapphack-pi-vm) : The repository from which all openapphack-xxx-pi-vm repos are derived.

+[**Openapphack-pi-cluster**](https://github.com/WiproOpenSourcePractice/openapphack-pi-cluster) : The repository from which all openapphack-xxx-pi-cluster repos are derived..

 **Openapphack Extension Projects**

-This includes the various
+This includes the various git repositories

-- oah-launcher-plugins,
+- openapphack-XXXX-launcher-plugins(oah-launcher-plugins),
-- oah-ansible-roles,
+- ansible-role-openapphack-XXXX (oah-ansible-roles),
-- oah-vms,
+- openapphack-XXXX-vm (oah-vms),
-- oah-clusters,
+- openapphack-XXXX-cluster (oah-clusters),
-- oah-recipes,
+- openapphack-XXXX-recipes (oah-recipes),
-- oah-pi-clusters,
+- openapphack-XXXX-pi-cluster (oah-pi-clusters),
-- oah-pi-vms
+- openapphack-XXXX-pi-vm (oah-pi-vms)

 **Openapphack dev tools projects**